Becoming You With Julie

 Pumpkin spice chai latte

-If you love pumpkin, you'll also want to check out my vegan pumpkin spice mug cake recipe and my vegan graham-cracker crust pumpkin pie recipe.
+If you love pumpkin, you'll also want to check out my vegan pumpkin spice mug cake recipe and my graham-cracker crust vegan pumpkin pie recipe.

 Pumpkin spice chai latte in a cup topped with coconut whipped cream.

-🔍 A Quick Look
+🔍 A Quick Look: Pumpkin Spice Chai Latte

 • 🕒 Total Time: 12 minutes